michael2012z/BitBible/markdown/KJV/files/Exod.md

 6. And he made the mercy seat of pure gold: two cubits and a half was the length thereof, and one cubit and a half the breadth thereof.

-7. And he made two cherubims of gold, beaten out of one piece made he them, on the two ends of the mercy seat;on…: or, out of, etc
+7. And he made two cherubims of gold, beaten out of one piece made he them, on the two ends of the mercy seat;

-8. One cherub on the end on this side, and another cherub on the other end on that side: out of the mercy seat made he the cherubims on the two ends thereof.on the end: or, out of, etcon the other end: or, out of, etc
+8. One cherub on the end on this side, and another cherub on the other end on that side: out of the mercy seat made he the cherubims on the two ends thereof.

 9. And the cherubims spread out their wings on high, and covered with their wings over the mercy seat, with their faces one to another; even to the mercy seatward were the faces of the cherubims.